Indonesian Plane Feared Crashed After Losing Contact - UrduPoint

 Sriwijaya Air flight SJ182 was bound for Pontianak on Indonesia's section of Borneo island, about 90 minutes flying time over the Java Sea.

-"I have four family members on the flight -- my wife and my three children," Yaman Zai said as he sobbed at Pontianak airport.
+"I have four family members on the flight -- my wife and three children," Yaman Zai said as he sobbed.

-"They haven't arrived.
-They're not here," he was heard saying as he spoke on his mobile phone.
+"(My wife) sent me a picture of the baby today...How could my heart not be torn into pieces?"
+The plane took off on Saturday afternoon and a search and rescue operation began with no official results available on Saturday night.

+"We deployed our team, boats and sea riders to the location suspected to be where it went down after losing contact," Bambang Suryo Aji, a senior official at the search-and-rescue agency, told reporters after nightfall.

 - Sudden plunge - Data from FlightRadar24 said the plane reached an altitude of nearly 11,000 feet (3,350 metres) before dropping suddenly to 250 feet.
 It then lost contact with air traffic control.